 Therapy with a psychomotrician

 This professional benefits from a state-regulated university education.
 He intervenes within the framework of assessments and treatments that link the psyche and the body.
 It does not provide any psychotherapy, and intervenes on medical prescription.
-Don’t let the “shrink” in the first syllable fool you!
+Don’t let the “psy” in the first syllable fool you!

 For anxiety, you can consult a psychologist or psychiatrist who specializes in cognitive or behavioral therapy, often used for this type of disorder.
 Sometimes medication is also necessary, and you may be referred to a psychiatrist.